 - You were not trespassing or committing a crime at the time of the bite.

 - The dog’s actions caused the bite and resulting injury.

-A dog bite lawsuit can be filed asserting negligence on the part of the dog owner.
+While not always necessary, a dog bite lawsuit can be filed by asserting negligence on the part of the dog owner.
 In negligence cases, it must be proved that the owner’s actions or failure to act caused the incident and injuries.
 The owner must have failed to show reasonable care by not controlling the dog or preventing the bite from happening.

 Complete a Free Case Evaluation form now

-- Eye Injuries.
-In serious cases, the trauma to an eye after a dog bite incident in Dublin can be so great that partial or total vision loss occurs.
-Deep punctures or a severe blow to the eye socket can cause irreversible vision loss.
+- Eye injuries: Eye trauma from a dog bite can lead to partial or total vision loss.
+Deep punctures or severe blows to the eye socket can cause irreversible vision loss.

-If you’ve been bitten by a dog and experience pain and suffering or financial burden, as a result, contact David Bressman for help.
-Bressman Law can help you manage your dog bite case and help you understand the law as it applies to your case.
-Call 877-707-1385 or use our online contact form to schedule a consultation.
+If you’ve been bitten by a dog and sustained injuries as a result, contact Bressman Law for help.
+Our legal team can manage your dog bite case and explain the law as it applies to your case.
+Call to receive a free consultation: (877) 538-1116.